blues/app-accelerators/61-regulatory-grade-pharmacy-lab-cold-storage-audit-monitor/README.md

 </Note>

+A [safety assurance](https://blues.com/safety-assurance/) reference design that gives pharmacies, clinical laboratories, and vaccine depots a continuous, automatically-timestamped temperature record for every refrigerator and freezer in their compliance scope — delivered over a cellular data path that bypasses the facility's regulated network entirely, with immediate alerts when the temperature strays outside its configured range or a door is left open too long.

 ## 1. Project Overview

 **The problem.** Pharmacies, clinical laboratories, and vaccine depots are subject to a patchwork of overlapping regulations — USP Chapter 659 (Packaging and Storage Requirements), FDA 21 CFR Part 211.68, state board-of-pharmacy rules, and for federally funded programs, CDC Vaccine Storage and Handling guidelines.
 Every one of those frameworks requires automated temperature records with defined excursion thresholds: 2°C–8°C for most refrigerated vaccines and biologics, with documentation of any deviation, its duration, and the corrective action taken.